The Space of augmented stability conditions: Introduction

-We are grateful to Severin Barmeier, Arend Bayer, Tom Bridgeland, Hannah Dell, And\-res Fernandez Herrero, Jeffrey Jiang, Kimoi Kemboi, Maxim Kontsevich, Antony Licata, Emanuele Macr\`{i}, Alex Perry, Yan Soibelman, Yukinobu Toda, and Xiaolei Zhao for many useful conversations on the topics in this paper.
+We are grateful to Severin Barmeier, Arend Bayer, Tom Bridgeland, Hannah Dell, And\-res Fernandez Herrero, Jeffrey Jiang, Kimoi Kemboi, Maxim Kontsevich, Antony Licata, Emanuele Macr\`{i}, Alex Perry, Ian Selvaggi, Yan Soibelman, Yukinobu Toda, and Xiaolei Zhao for many useful conversations on the topics in this paper.
+We also thank David Ploog for useful comments on the first version of this paper.

 The authors appreciate the support of the NSF CAREER grant DMS-1945478, and NSF FRG grant DMS-2052936, and the support and hospitality of the Simons Laufer Mathematical Sciences Institute during the preparation of this paper.
 The first author was also supported by an Alfred P. Sloan Foundation Research Fellowship (FG-2022-18834), and a Simons Foundation Fellowship.